guhelski/kent-beck-tdd-php/README.md

 How to use
 ----------
-The code contained here represents finished chapters, meaning that at the end of Chapter 1, the PHP equivalent would be in the respective chapter folders (in this case [src/TDD/Chapter1](src/TDD/Chapter1) and [tests/TDD/Chapter1](tests/TDD/Chapter1)).
+The code contained here represents finished chapters, meaning that at the end of Chapter 1 of the book, the PHP equivalent would be in the respective chapter folders (in this case [src/TDD/Chapter1](src/TDD/Chapter1) and [tests/TDD/Chapter1](tests/TDD/Chapter1)).

 You should use it for comparison reasons only.
 Write your own version, try again and again.
 Go for a walk, try once more, go for a run, try again.
 Still no luck?
 Do the following: